OpenEvalProject/evals/manuscripts/elife-35946/v2/manuscript.md

 ## Abstract

-10.7554/eLife.35946.001 The adenosine A 2A receptor (A 2A R) is a prototypical G protein-coupled receptor (GPCR) that couples to the heterotrimeric G protein G S .
-Here, we determine the structure by electron cryo-microscopy (cryo-EM) of A 2A R at pH 7.5 bound to the small molecule agonist NECA and coupled to an engineered heterotrimeric G protein, which contains mini-G S , the βγ subunits and nanobody Nb35.
+The adenosine A2A receptor (A2AR) is a prototypical G protein-coupled receptor (GPCR) that couples to the heterotrimeric G protein GS.
+Here, we determine the structure by electron cryo-microscopy (cryo-EM) of A2AR at pH 7.5 bound to the small molecule agonist NECA and coupled to an engineered heterotrimeric G protein, which contains mini-GS, the βγ subunits and nanobody Nb35.
 Most regions of the complex have a resolution of ~3.8 Å or better.
-Comparison with the 3.4 Å resolution crystal structure shows that the receptor and mini-G S are virtually identical and that the density of the side chains and ligand are of comparable quality.
+Comparison with the 3.4 Å resolution crystal structure shows that the receptor and mini-GS are virtually identical and that the density of the side chains and ligand are of comparable quality.
 However, the cryo-EM density map also indicates regions that are flexible in comparison to the crystal structures, which unexpectedly includes regions in the ligand binding pocket.
 In addition, an interaction between intracellular loop 1 of the receptor and the β subunit of the G protein was observed.

 ## Introduction